JobService/job-service/deploy/src/main/resources/production-kubernetes-testing/README.md

 2. Deploy the Production Kubernetes services as described [here](../production-kubernetes/README.md).

+3. Edit the `kubernetes.env` file adding relevant values for all the environment variables.

-3. Deploy the persistent volume, issue the following command from the `production-kubernetes-testing` directory:
+4. Deploy the persistent volume, issue the following command from the `production-kubernetes-testing` directory:

         kubectl create -f worker-datastore-persistentvolumeclaim.yaml

-4. Deploy the testing Docker containers for Job Service by issuing the following command from the `production-kubernetes-testing` directory:
+5. Deploy the testing containers for Job Service by issuing the following command from the `production-kubernetes-testing` directory:

 		source ./kubernetes.env \
             ; cat jobservice-testing-deployment.yaml \
             | perl -pe 's/\$\{(\w+)\}/(exists $ENV{$1} && length $ENV{$1} > 0 ? $ENV{$1} : "NOT_SET_$1")/eg' \
             | kubectl create -f -

-5. Navigate to the Job Service UI
+6. Navigate to the Job Service UI
     The Job Service is a RESTful Web Service and is primarily intended for programmatic access, however it also ships with a Swagger-generated user-interface.

     Using a browser, navigate to the `/job-service-ui` endpoint on the Job Service: